 Richmond town is situated in Coal River and is a great stopping off point when heading back to the airport from Hobart.
 We wandered around the small streets taking in the various restaurants and shops.
 In fact, it was the perfect afternoon for an ice cream.
 We enjoyed our ice cream while checking out the famous Richmond Bridge, the oldest bridge in Australia that's still in use.
 Opened in 1825, the bridge has certainly seen a lot over the last 200 years in Tasmania!

 We were worried that Tasmania wouldn't live up to my expectations given how excited I was about the trip and how long I'd wanted to go here.
-We shouldn't have worried.
-Tassie totally exceeded our expectations.
-I'm now trying to figure out how to get back down there for an extended trip around the island!
+We shouldn't have worried. our long weekend in Hobart totally exceeded our expectations.
+I'm now trying to figure out how to get back down there for an extended trip around the Tassie!